Here we shall cover the composite decking subframe options that you have available to you.

 Possibly the hardest of tasks to face in the preparation phase of your project is deciding your subframe option.
 The key to doing so is to ensure that you are offering a solid platform for our boards to sit on, while ensuring the long-term safety of the decking area.
-We shall cover the options that you have available to you, depending on your budget and your decking environment.
+Here we shall cover the options that you have available to you, depending on your budget and your decking environment.

 Setting #1: A Solid Base

-Wooden Joists: A popular alternative to composite joists is a subframe solution comprised of timber, more familiar with installers of traditional decking.
+Wooden/Timber Joists: A popular alternative to composite joists is a subframe solution comprised of timber, more familiar with installers of traditional decking.
 To reduce a timber subframe’s exposure to weathering and most of all, sitting water, we would always recommend opting for a tanalised (treated) timber material.
 While a timber joist network does no doubt seem like a relatively inexpensive solution in the short-run, there is a danger that this material can suffer the same issues that often plague timber deck boards: warping, splitting and rotting.
 In time, therefore, the price of maintenance and the threat of replacement can become more prominent, increasing the initial cost for what is often regarded as the cost-saving solution.

 Setting #2: A Roof Terrace

 Roof terraces have in the past been notoriously tricky environments to install decking.
 Avoiding waterproof membranes and allowing for sufficient drainage are two vital considerations when tackling this type of decking project.
-Below are the two options we would recommend:
+Below are the two options we would recommend.

-When presented with uneven, soft ground to build you deck on, installers are often faced with added man-hours.
+When presented with uneven, soft ground to build you deck on – installers are often faced with added man hours.
 The key with these types of projects is often to elevate the area via the use of a post network which will provide a base for a flat and structurally sound deck area.
 These posts and joists can come in two main forms.